tarantool/doc/doc/1.7/book/box/authentication.rst

 :ref:`grant() <box_schema-user_grant>`/:ref:`revoke() <box_schema-user_revoke>`
 commands in Tarantool follows this basic idea.

-* Their first argument is the user who gets the grant or whose grant is revoked.
+* The first argument is the name of the user who gets the privilege or whose privilege is revoked.

-* Their second argument is the type of privilege granted, or a list of privileges.
+* The second argument is the type of privilege granted, or a list of privileges.

-* Their third argument is the object type on which the privilege is granted, or the word 'universe'.
-Possible object types are 'space', 'function', 'user', 'role', 'sequence'.
+* The third argument is the object type on which the privilege is granted, or the word 'universe'.
+Possible object types are 'space', 'function', 'sequence' (not 'user' or 'role').

-* Their fourth argument is the object name if the object type was specified ('universe' has no name because there is only one 'universe', but otherwise you must specify the name).
+* The fourth argument is the name of the object if the object type was specified ('universe' has no name because there is only one 'universe', but otherwise you must specify the name).